Illinois Becomes The 21st State

 Fewer than 2,000 whites lived in Illinois when the American Revolution began in Massachusetts.
 These people were missionaries, fur traders, farmers, and British soldiers.
 George Rogers Clark of Virginia led a force of frontiersmen, known as the “Big Knives,” against the British in Illinois.
 Rogers was able to capture Kaskaskia and Cahokia in 1778.
 Illinois was then made a county of Virginia.

-On December 3, 1818, Illinois achieved statehood.
+In early 1818, residents began their push for statehood by petitioning Congress and drawing up a state constitution.
+Though they didn’t have the required 60,000 residents to achieve statehood, Illinois was admitted to the Union on December 3, 1818.
 However, at that time, only the southern third of the state was settled.
 Nathaniel Pope, the territorial governor, had the northern border pushed to its current boundary.
 This gave the state access to the Chicago port area, lead deposits around Galena, and the rich dairy areas of the north.